Water, Sanitation & Hygiene

 WORK together to make a Tippy Tap!

-HOW to make a wash mitt to hold soap for washing our bodies.
+MAKE a wash mitt to hold soap for washing their bodies.

 MAKE the toilet a good place to have a pee and a poo.